 My advice would be to base yourself in Sayulita but travel around a bit.
 For example, I really enjoy going to La Lancha beach just outside Sayulita or to Punta de Mita which has several surfing beaches.
 La Lancha is great for a day trip, whereas Punta de Mita would be somewhere to spend a few days (maybe to avoid the crazy weekends in Sayulita).
 Both places are a very short drive from Sayulita.

 If you are looking for the best surf school in Sayulita then I would highly recommend Sayulita Surf School.
 Sergio and the team are such a great bunch, and I progressed so fast with just a few lessons.
 You can book your lessons with Sayulita Surf School via WhatsApp by clicking here.
 Please tell him I sent you!
+You can also book classes via Sayulita Insider here.
 If you are just looking to rent a board then click here to rent one for $10 per hour

 Looking for a Sayulita Surf Camp?